-This fee excludes airfare, a refundable damage deposit, optional medical insurance upgrade and optional personal effects coverage passport or visa fees if applicable, meals other than those indicated on the itinerary, personal expenses, tuition, textbooks, additional field trips or excursions required by faculty and anything not specified.
+This fee excludes airfare, a refundable damage deposit, optional medical insurance upgrade and optional personal effects coverage passport or visa fees if applicable, meals other than those indicated on the itinerary, personal expenses, Green River College tuition, textbooks, additional field trips or excursions required by faculty and anything not specified.

 Many students are eligible to apply for financial aid, grants and loans to assist with the costs of the London program.
 Early application is essential.
 Contact your home institution's financial aid office promptly if you are interested in this possibility.
 Be sure to identify yourself as a potential London program participant.
 Additional information on minimum payments due and payment deadlines can be found on the program application.

 On a space-available basis, students may purchase the optional transportation package consisting of round-trip airfare (Seattle-London-Seattle) and round-trip transfers overseas between the airport and the housing in London for an additional fee, which excludes mandatory U.S. government and airline-imposed departure taxes, fees and fuel surcharges for which students will be billed separately.